takuhiro55/testRJMJ/README.md

 Some features:
-- Room arrangements are changeable
+- Room arrangement are more easily changeable
 - The location of characters are changeable
 - Each class can take care actions such as "talkTo()" or "moveTo()" though interface, Game loop is simplified
 - Each class is more easily testable because they are loosely coupled
+- If you talk to same character more than one timem, the message is changed

-How it works
+How it works:
 Please look at "Client" in "com.test"
 1. Specify neighbor rooms with EnumMap<Direction, RoomName> -> Both "Direction" and "RoomName" are Enum